Installer Directory

 • The solar panels must not be visible from the road if you live in a conservation area or world heritage site.

-• If the property is a listed building, planning permission will most likely be required.
+• If the property is a listed building, planning permission will most likely be required and listed building consent may also be necessary.

 • Any additional ground-mounted solar installations beyond the first one will also require planning permission.